traction-project/encoding-api/README.md

     curl -v -XPOST --header "Authorization: Bearer [TOKEN]" -F file=@[PATH_TO_FILE] http://example.com/api/upload/raw

-Upon success, the call with return a JSON dictionary with the name and path of the newly uploaded file under the key `name`.
+Upon success, the call with return a JSON dictionary containing  the path to the newly uploaded file under the key `name`.

 ### Deleting Uploaded Files

-Previously uploaded files can be deleted by calling `/api/upload/raw` with the verb `DELETE`, supplying the path to the file to be deleted under they key `key` in the JSON request body.
+Previously uploaded files can be deleted by calling `/api/upload/raw` with the verb HTTP `DELETE`, supplying the path to the file to be deleted under the key `key` in the JSON request body.

     DELETE /api/upload/raw